-Once a booming mining settlement, Derby's Tin Dragon Interpretation Centre tells the stories of the town's early days when it was known as Brother's Home and was the setting for an epic tin rush that saw thousands of eager miners flock to the area.
+Once a booming mining settlement, known as Brother's Home, Derby was the setting for an epic tin rush that saw thousands of eager miners flock to the area.
 Gem hunters keep your eyes peeled for smokey quartz, topaz and amethyst.

 Accommodation is available at hotels, cottages and campsites.

 Derby is about a 1 hr 15-min drive (104 km) north-east of Launceston.